An Industrial Placement Year at Cancer Research UK’s Centre for Drug Development

 Before starting, I was sceptical of the impact that a placement year would have.
 Like many students, I understood that this would be a good opportunity to add a few skills to my CV and gain experience working in an industrial pharmaceutical environment.
 I expected to be involved in a few inconsequential tasks but found, throughout my experience here, that my opinions were valued, included, and sought out.
 The CDD has hosted students from different universities across the country since 2011 and nearly 50% of placement year students have returned to work at CRUK after graduating, with many of the others pursuing careers in clinical trials or scientific research.

 The CDD advertised for three separate positions the year I applied: the student portfolio analyst, student clinical study coordinator and a student medical writing and pharmacovigilance assistant.
 I applied for the latter role, which sits within the Quality, Regulatory and Pharmacovigilance Team (QRPV).
 Each of these roles requires an online application, including a CV submission and questionnaire.
 Candidates are then shortlisted based on questionnaire responses and invited for an interview.
-The candidate selection process meets CRUK’s EDI objectives; the submitted CVs are blinded and only accessible after selection and employees involved in the selection process undergo inclusivity and bias training in advance.
+The candidate selection process meets Cancer Research UK’s Equality Diversity and Inclusion (EDI) objectives; the submitted CVs are blinded and only accessible after selection and employees involved in the selection process undergo inclusivity and bias training in advance.

 Within QRPV, I worked cross-functionally between the medical writing and pharmacovigilance departments and was, from my very first week, able to gain an overview of the activities involved from set-up to completion of early phase clinical trials.
 When starting, I had very limited knowledge of good clinical practice (GCP) guidelines and requirements but was given extensive training and reading at the start of my placement, which enabled me to ensure my work always followed set guidelines, for the benefit of the patient, the Investigator, and the Sponsor.